Murdock135/personal_Knowledge_library-pkm-/Docker/main.md

 This is the part where you will learn how to build your own docker images.
 We do this with a dockerfile.
 Let's define that first.
 ## Dockerfile
 > **Note**:
-> Right off the bat, I will notify you that writing a *good* or *optimized* dockerfile requires knowledge of software development practices, networking and last but definitely not least, understanding how docker internals work, which in turn h
-> elps understand how docker handles file exchanges and networking.
+> Right off the bat, I will tell you that writing a *good* or *optimized* dockerfile requires knowledge of software development practices (such as where does package dependency lists go, where in the file system is software downloaded, where do certain packages keep cache, etc), networking and last but definitely not least, understanding how docker internals work, which in turn helps understand how docker handles file sharing and networking.

 The dockerfile is essentially a specification that declares everything one needs inside a container, be that for developing applications or just writing random files of code or text, the use case is up for the user to decide.
-The syntax for the dockerfile is much like bash, although, it is possible to create custom syntax.
+The syntax for the dockerfile is much like a mix of bash and SQL, although, it is possible to create custom syntax.
 Here is an example:
 ```dockerfile
 FROM python:3.13
 WORKDIR /usr/local/app